agda/agda/doc/user-manual/language/reflection.lagda.rst

   primitive
     primMetaToNatInjective : ∀ a b → primMetaToNat a ≡ primMetaToNat b → a ≡ b

-which can be used to define a decidable propositional equality with the option ``--safe``.
+which can be used to define a decidable propositional equality with the option :option:`--safe`.

 Literals
 ~~~~~~~~